Celtic Language & Literature

 |Hispanic or Latino||0|

-Students from other countries are interested in Celtic, too.
+Americans aren’t the only ones with an interest in Celtic.
 About 50.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Celtic Language & Literature Majors Make?